anhnguyenis/learning_a_new_language/README.md

 * Testing

 ### Research and use a variety of resources
-We used the following to help us with our understanding:
+I used the following to help with my understanding:

 * Mozilla docs (MDN): this was helpful with explaining the fundamentals of JavaScript
 * Stack Overflow